What Is Violence Against Women?

 Naturally, physical and sexual assault does more than bruise, break and batter.
-So yes, cuts, scrapes and black-and-blues can heal, but there is also the possibility of harming a woman’s mental and reproductive health.
+So yes, cuts, scraps and black-and-blues can heal, but there is also the possibility of harming a woman’s mental and reproductive health.
 We aren’t talking about a week’s worth of pain here; we’re talking years of possible substance abuse, depression, eating disorders and anxiety.
 And, of course, there is the very possible outcome of spreading the violence.
 You act how you’re taught, after all.
-If you’re taught that love is a firm hand and force, you might end up believing it.
+If you’re taught that love is a firm hand and force, you might end up living it out.

 For the record

 Just in case there’s any confusion, let us make it clear.
 Violence against women and girls is defined as “any act of gender-based violence that results in, or is likely to result in, physical, sexual or psychological harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or in private life.”